optimalprimate/optimalprimate.github.io/_posts/2021-03-09-smart-thermostat.markdown

 This is a theory I have around why an ESP8266 in ideal for small servos, over an Arduino like the Uno:

-So if you take something like an Arduino Uno and hook up a servo to its 5V, GRND and a digital pin, you should a really easy motorised system, right?
+So if you take something like an Arduino Uno and hook up a servo to its 5V, GRND and a digital pin, you should have a really easy motorised system, right?
 Well you'd almost certainly have something called *servo jitter* and may not have enough current for the motor.
 The Arduino series typically have a voltage regulator feeding the 5V pin (even if you're powering it off a 5V USB supply), so there's a maximum current draw of 40mA, which is super low for motor.

 However, the great thing about using an ESP8266 in a board like the Wemos D1 (or NodeMCU, or similar clone) is that the 5V pin is coming _directly from the USB power supply_.
 This means that if you have a 5V 2A supply (standard phone charger), you pull the ~150mA needed to power the board itself, leaving a huge 1.85A available through the 5V pin.
 This means you can power motors, LED strips, etc. all with just the single power supply.